pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 #### Setup Node Express

-We are going to create a Node Express server with routes that return the results of our queries.
-I am going to assume that you know how to setup your environment for Node and get an Express server going.
-In addition we are going to grap the watson-developer-cloud package which will allow us to easily make calls to the Discovery service.
+We are going to create a Node Express server with a route that will return the results of our query.
+I am going to assume that you know how to setup your environment for Node and get an Express server going (If you want my Express server, you can [download the source](https://github.com/pwcremin/discovery-news-bitcoin-watcher) and then run 'npm install').
+In addition we need to grab the watson-developer-cloud package which will allow us to easily make calls to the Discovery service.

 ```
 npm install watson-developer-cloud --save